IngallsLabUW/phobos/README.md

 Lab MARS Project.

 The MARS project helps identify and rank unknown mass features (MFs) in untargeted metabolomics data.
-It consists of three major sections:
+It consists of two major sections:

--   A central “homebase” database containing compiled mass features detected by the Ingalls lab with mz (mass/charge), rt (retention time, seconds), column, charge and ms2 data. **TODO: This database is still being built.**
+-   A central “homebase” database containing compiled mass features detected by the Ingalls lab with mz (mass/charge), rt (retention time, seconds), column, charge and ms2 data, as well as all previous MARS missions and metadata.
 -   This package, *phobos*: A package of functions for annotating, ranking, and scoring the unknown mass features, as well as other common data transformations associated with the MARS project.
--   A central database containing annotated mass features from previous MARS missions. **TODO: This may end up being combined with the first database as one complete “homebase”.**

 **phobos aims to be: Flexible, updatable, searchable, rankable, exportable.**